karimarous/Getting_started_with_Terraform_and_AWS_FR/lab03/README.md

 # 3. Fix the file main.tf
 3.1 Replace the Name value of the resource aws_instance in main.tf with "karim-instance"

-Note: Replace "karim" with your name
+Note: Replace "karim" with "your_name"

 3.2 Run the following command
 ```